rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Off-line transactions and online validation

-The EuroToken system has the intentional distinction between transactions and their finalisation.
-Because of this, the first step of transactions only require a direct connection between users.
-In theory, this allows to transact off-line, if they're willing to risk that a conflicting block already exists in the validator.
+An off-line transaction is a transaction where both parties have no connection to the rest of the network.

+Because of the chronological ordering of the personal blockchains, a double-spend attack is only possible if conflicting blocks exist.
+To prevent these transactions from succeeding there is a need for the network to store all blocks and validate that they are valid and that there are no conflicts.
+This becomes the main challenge in creating a system for off-line transactions.

+Because of the issues discussed earlier in the section on double spending, scalability and decentralisation, there is no way of preventing someone from hiding any number of blocks from a previous transaction from the other party in a transaction.
+While these double-spendings will not propagate into the network.

+To limit the scope of this problem, the EuroToken system maintains a distinction between transactions and their finalisation.
+A transaction is first signed by two parties locally and included in their blockchains.
+All information required to do this is already stored in the wallets of the tho parties.
+After the signing of the transaction, it is finalised with the network, storing it and making sure it does not conflict with any other transactions known to the network.
+During the period that a transaction is not finalised, another conflicting transaction might get finalised before, thus leaving us with as double-spend attempt.

+When users are connected to the internet the risk can be reduced to zero.
+An online interaction can simply combine the finalisation step with the transaction, only transferring goods or services once the transaction is finalised.
+We envision this as the default way for users to interact, especially for large transactions.

+Using the system described so far, there are multiple approaches to handling this risk in off-line transactions, each with their own trade-offs.

+This mechanism allows the transaction to happen off-line it the receiver accepts the risk that once they finalise online, the transaction might be rejected because another conflicting transaction already exists.
 Of course, in this case, the transfer of funds depends on the trustworthiness of the sending party.

-In this section we discuss a few ways of interacting with the system that allows for different risk exposure to the parties.

-### Online transactions

-When users are connected to the internet, a real life interaction can easily combine the finalisation step with the transaction, only transferring goods or services once the transaction is finalised.
-We envision this as the default way for users to interact, especially for large transactions, and transactions with strangers, since this reduces the risk to either party to zero.

-### Off-line transactions
+This mechanism prevents the spread of the effects of the double spending into the network, and limits the risk to the receiver.

-Since money only becomes spendable after finalisation, the receiving user is the one that will lose funds when a double spend happens.
-To lower the risk and damage of this, certain systems might be put in place.
+To lower the risk and damage of , certain systems might be put in place.
 For this, we build on the fact that transactions are always signed by both parties.
 This makes sure that a proof of double-spending always exists, and is obtained no later than the finalisation attempt.

 A way to ensure a user that they will receive the funds is by allowing senders to register their identity with their validator.
 The validator would sign a